 While the reapplication may be great for your skin, applying sunscreen over makeup can feel like a challenge.
 Luckily, there are ways that you can reapply sunscreen without smudging your early-morning makeup.
 Discover how to reapply sunscreen over makeup like an expert below!

-1. Add Sunscreen to Your AM Skincare Routine
+1) Including Sunscreen in Your Daytime Skincare Routine

 For the perfect sun protecting setting spray, we recommend using our UncompliKated SPF.
 This setting spray provides a light and airy mist that sets your makeup immediately while protecting it from harmful UV rays.
 The light-diffusing silicone powder in this spray also reduces the appearance of premature aging and wrinkles while simultaneously diminishing shine and providing a matte finish.
 The best part?
 It smells delicious!
 Scented with lavender essential oil, this setting spray is as calming as it is effective.
 Plus, it's SPF 50, meaning your skin will be even more protected from sun exposure.

 Many people dread the thought of applying sunscreen to their face.
 They worry that heavy creams might result in oily skin, or worse… cause breakouts.
-Luckily, skincare products have evolved, and the sunscreen you apply to your face is very different from what you would apply to your body.
+To prevent this problem, skincare brands have formulated sunscreens specifically for certain skin types.
 While the type of product you use will vary depending on your individual needs, we recommend that you choose a sunscreen suitable for your skin type and activity level.
 If you have sensitive skin, take note of that before trying a facial sunscreen that is new to your skincare regimen.